CloudCannon/Jekyll-Tips/_tutorials/seo.md

 title: SEO
 heading: SEO in Jekyll
 ---
-Users coming from Wordpress commonly ask how to do SEO in Jekyll.
-In Jekyll you have more control over SEO than a Wordpress plugin can give you.
+Users coming from WordPress commonly ask how to do SEO in Jekyll.
+In Jekyll you have more control over SEO than a WordPress plugin can give you.

 For the basis of this tutorial I'll be referencing topics outlined in Google's [Search Engine Optimization Starter Guide](http://static.googleusercontent.com/media/www.google.com/en/us/webmasters/docs/search-engine-optimization-starter-guide.pdf).

-We'll be covering the `<title>` and `<meta>` description tags, improving the structure of URLs, adding a site map and custom 404 pages.
+We'll be covering the `<title>` and `<meta>` description tags, improving the structure of URLs, adding a sitemap and custom 404 pages.

 ### Title and Descriptions